James Crabtree

 “A colorful and revealing portrait of the rise of India’s new billionaire class in a radically unequal society.”

-In October, the book was shortlisted for the FT / McKinsey Business Book of The Year award.
+The Billionaire Raj was shortlisted for the FT / McKinsey Business Book of The Year award.

 It was also named one of Amazon’s top 100 books of 2018.